j4ra/grcis/newmodules/JaroslavNejedly-3DTextures/README.md

 Voronoi texture looks like cells.

 The constructor takes 2 parameters.
 The first is number of cells, the second is random seed.
 The actual number of cells is cubed, because the texture is 3D.
-The size of a single cell is 24 bytes (so for the resolution of 16, the size of texture is 100kB).
+The size of a single cell is 24 bytes (so for the resolution of 16, the size of texture is around 100kB).
 The ranodm seed is used to create  different variants of the voronoi texture.

 The Voronoi texture has following sampling modes: